ruyunnuyur/Deep-learning-project/README.md

 ### Fashion MNIST Dataset

 Similar to the MNIST dataset, the Fashion MINIST contains 60 000 images in the training set and 10 000 in the test set and the images are also stored as a 28\*28 matrix.
 The difference is that the images are changed to clothing images.
-There are ten types of clothing, their types matched the table number are as follow:
+There are ten types of clothing, their types matched with the lable numbers are as follow:

 0 T-shirt/top 1 Trouser 2 Pullover 3 Dress 4 Coat 5 Sandal 6 Shirt 7 Sneaker 8 Bag 9 Ankle boot